Salt Water Salt Water — Salt Water Pool Skin Irritation: Causes & Solutions

 2. Remove cell according to manufacturer instructions

-3. Mix 1 part muriatic acid to 10 parts water in plastic container
+3. Mix about 1 part muriatic acid to 4 parts water in a plastic container (always add acid to water; a weaker 1:5 mix is fine for light scale)

 4. Safety warning: Always add acid to water, never water to acid, and wear protective equipment including safety goggles, chemical-resistant gloves, and protective clothing